cjimti/imti/content/post/2018-09-04-kubernetes-ethereum.md

 ### Bare Metal / Custom Kubernetes

-In order to avoid vendor lock-in or vendor specific instructions, this guide builds a private Ethereum Blockchain on a custom Kubernetes cluster.
+This guide builds a private Ethereum Blockchain on a custom Kubernetes cluster and avoids vendor lock-in or vendor specific instructions.
 If you don't already have a cluster, I recommend setting up a [production ready Kubernetes hobby cluster][Kubernetes Hobby Cluster].

 ### Resource Organization / Namespaces